PeteGozz/slim/INSTALL.md

     $ cmake ../ -DUSE_PAM=yes

-This next incantation should get you a fatter build.
+This next incantation should get you a more fullsome build.
 With slimlock ConsoleKit and Desktop Bus support::

     $ cmake ../ -DUSE_PAM=yes -DBUILD_SLIMLOCK=yes  -DUSE_CONSOLEKIT=yes